 - Find out which traffic channels the competitor is working with.

-The competitive analysis provides an opportunity to learn from your own mistakes and others’ mistakes.
+The competitive analysis provides an opportunity to learn from your own and others’ mistakes.
 This is a huge advantage, which is a shame not to take advantage of.
 To keep up with your competitors, conduct competitive analysis regularly.

 What is Competitive Analysis?